Quantum optimal transport for approximately finite-dimensional $C^{*}$-algebras: Noncommutative division operators

-for all $x,y>0$ and $u\in B$.
-We show each summand satisfies the claimed properties, i.e.~we reduce to the case of full matrix algebras.
-This is the setting of \cite{ART.HIPE12} and \cite{ART.HIPE13}.
-We may reduce since $\phi,\psi$ and $r_{B}$ are $^{*}$-homomorphisms, hence norm continuous and order preserving.
-Assume $A=B=M_{n}(\mathbb{C})$ for $n\in\mathbb{N}$ and $\phi=\psi=\id_{M_{n}(\mathbb{C}})$ without loss of generality.
+for all $x,y>0$ in $A$ and $u\in B$.
+If each summand on the right-hand side of Equation \ref{EQ.LEM.QE_Fin_I_1} satisfies the claimed properties, then our claims follow.
+We therefore reduce to the case of full matrix algebras since $\phi,\bpsi$ and $r_{B}$ are $^{*}$-homomorphisms.
+Assume $A=B=M_{n}(\mathbb{C})$ for $n\in\mathbb{N}$ and $\phi=\bpsi=\id_{M_{n}(\mathbb{C})}$ without loss of generality.
 Note $\gamma$ is of no consequence here.
-The functional
+Following \cite{ART.Hia_Pet.2013.Quasi_Entropy_II}, get the quasi-entropy type function